 I grew up in the woods of Michigan riding bikes, building computers and playing video games.
-I ended up taking an interest in computer graphics throughout high school and moved to Chicago to study visual effects and motion graphics in college.
-Playing various musical instruments and growing up with MTV I was super passionate about music videos but soon realized they were a dying breed.
-I started to focus on audio-visual animation where the music was equally important to the visual associated with it, which eventually led me to VJing and making visuals for the stage.
+I ended up taking an interest in computer graphics throughout high school.
+Afterwards, I moved to Chicago to study visual effects and motion graphics in college.
+Playing various musical instruments and growing up with MTV, I was super passionate about music videos.
+But soon realized they were a dying breed.
+I started to focus on audio-visual animation where the music was equally important to the visual associated with it.
+Eventually that led me to DJ’ing and making visuals for the stage.

-Since moving to Austin in 2011, I’ve had the opportunity to lead and build motion design teams across various industries and hone my experience with new media technologies.
-I co-founded the Austin Motion Artists Group, a monthly meetup for Austin motion designers and people interested in learning about motion design that is still growing and meeting monthly 6 years later.
-It has been a great resource for students and industry veterans alike – we’ve got a great group of folks that come out every month.
+I moved to Austin in 2011.
+Here, I’ve had the opportunity to lead and build motion design teams across various industries.
+Honing my experience with new media technologies.
+I co-founded the Austin Motion Artists Group.
+It’s a monthly meet-up for Austin motion designers and people interested in learning about motion design.
+That continues to grow and we’re still meeting monthly 6 years later.
+It has been a great resource for students and industry veterans alike.
+We’ve got a really great group of folks that come out every month.

 How did Captive get started?

-I was working with a prominent tech startup in Austin for a few years as well as several big name contracts independently and was really considering stepping out on my own.
-In 2016, Ben McCraw and Tyler Guidry approached me about a joining their family of businesses and bringing the motion and experiential capabilities of my team and network.
+I was working with a prominent tech startup in Austin for a few years as well as several big name contracts independently.
+However, I was really considering stepping out on my own.
+In 2016, Ben McCraw and Tyler Guidry approached me.
+They asked about joining their family of businesses and bringing the motion and experiential capabilities of my team and network.
 The timing was right and considering the capabilities they brought to the table it was an easy decision.

 From the start, our vision was to integrate experiential design into brand expression for our clients.
 We aim for engaging experiences that capture a story and create a memorable experience for your brand.
 We chose the name Captive because it’s representative of what we strive for with each of our projects.
 The goal is always to captivate – to engage the audience and establish a personal connection, and to create a memorable experience for the consumer to the brand that will hopefully build the framework for brand loyalty.